Islands off the Japanese archipelago with unique ecosystems

-Part of the Daisen-Oki National Park and recognized as a UNESCO Global Geopark since 2013, only four of the almost 200 Oki Islands are inhabited.
-The islands are an ideal spot for watersports, sightseeing and hiking.
+Part of the Daisen-Oki National Park and recognized as a UNESCO Global Geopark since 2013, only four of the 180-odd Oki Islands are inhabited.

 - Sunset views over Rosoku-jima (Candle Island)